 If you have a volume that would be suitable for one of our series, we’d like to hear about it.
 To find out more, please read about our book-publishing services.

-The ANTS meetings, held biennially since 1994, are the premier international forum for new research in computational number theory.
-They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, arithmetic algebraic geometry, finite fields, and cryptography.
+The Algorithmic Number Theory Symposium (ANTS), held biennially since 1994, is the premier international forum for research in computational number theory.
+ANTS is devoted to algorithmic aspects of number theory, including elementary, algebraic, and analytic number theory, the geometry of numbers, arithmetic algebraic geometry, the theory of finite fields, and cryptography.

 The GTM series is intended for research monographs, refereed conference proceedings, and similar collections.
 They are published at the University of Warwick (UK) under the imprint Geometry & Topology Publications.
 Each volume can be read freely online, while printed copies are available for purchase.

 There has been a long history of rich and subtle connections between low-dimensional topology, mapping class groups and geometric group theory.
 From 1 to 5 July 2013, the conference “Interactions between low dimensional topology and mapping class groups,” held at the Max Planck Institute for Mathematics in Bonn, highlighted these diverse connections and fostered new and unexpected collaborations between researchers in these areas.